scls19fr/AIRAC.jl/README.md

 https://en.wikipedia.org/wiki/Aeronautical_Information_Publication

+This project provides a Julia library to deal with AIRAC cycle dates.

-This repository is not maintained by ICAO.
+This project is not maintained by ICAO.
 Please use this project at your own risk.